Sigvert Grubbe House: Jacob Italiener Benjamin & Gebroders, 17491828

 Mordechay Italiaender resided on his property with eight other people at the 1787 census.
-The other residents were his wife Reina Italiaender, their sons Jacob and Abraham Italiaender, his sister Rachel Italiaender, his niece Rabeca Moresco, bookkeeper Isaac Wessely floor clerk Martha Moses and one maid.
+The other residents were his wife Reina Italiaender, their sons Jacob and Abraham Italiaender, his sister Rachel Italiaender, his niece Rabeca Moresco, bookkeeper Isaac Wessely, floor clerk Martha Moses and one maid.

 The 64-year-old Mordechay Italiender had become a widower by the 1801 census.
 He lived in the building with his two sons Jacob and Abraham, their wives, Jacob's one-year-old daughter Amalie and two maids.
 The property was listed as No. 44 in the new cadastre of 1806.
 It was at that time owned by Jacob Italiaender.
 His brother Abraham Italiaender resided in the building until his death in 1827.

 Mortensen family, 1830s1910s

 On 4 August 1828, Jacob Italiener Benjamin & Gebroders sold the property to the king.
 The property was later sold to a haulier named Mortensen.
 It was after his death passed to his wife Marie Christine Mortensen.
 She continued the family's transport business until their eldest son was old enough to take over the operations.
 The painter Frederik Sødring (1809-1862) was a resident of the building in around 1839.

 The property was home to 32 residents in five households at the 1840 census.
 Marie Christine Mortensen (née Hansen) resided on the ground floor with her four children (aged 12 to 17), two unmarried sisters-in-law and two maids.
-Gerhard Heiberg Wolff, a merchant (grosserer) associated the Royal Greenland Trading Department, resided on the first floor with his wife Ane Magrete Hansen, their three children (aged 12 to 22) and one maid.
+Gerhard Heiberg Wolff, a merchant (grosserer) associated with the Royal Greenland Trading Department, resided on the first floor with his wife Ane Magrete Hansen, their three children (aged 12 to 22) and one maid.
 Martha Maria Rousing, a 63-year-old widow with a pension, resided on the second floor with her daughter Mariane Maria Rousing and one maid.
 Ane Rasmussen, another widow, resided in the basement with her daughter Dorthea Maria Magdalene Rasmussen.
 Jens Petersen, an employee in the family's haulier's business, resided in the rear wing with his wife Ane Kristine, their three children (aged one to six) and seven other employees as lodgers.

 The zoologist Henrik Nikolai Krøyer (1799-1870) was a resident of the building from 1845 to 1847 and again from 1864 to 1870.
 From 1860 to 1863, he was a resident of Wildersgade 43.
 His adopted son was the later painter Peder Severin Krøyer.